 Wedding jewelers are very rare and very in demand.
-Wedding jewelers work with precious and semi-precious stones, gems and different types of metals to create breathtaking wedding jewelry.
+Wedding jewelers work with precious and semi-precious stones, gems, and different types of metals to create breathtaking wedding jewelry.

 The process of making wedding jewelry is an art by itself and involves a lot of hard work, consistency, persistence, and an eye for detail.
-Making fabulous pieces of jewelry requires handcrafting skill and evolving from creator to artist.
+Making fabulous pieces of jewelry requires handcrafting skills and evolving from creator to artist.

 The process of fashioning jewelry out of raw metal, stones, and gems involves various steps like smoothing, polishing, mounting, drilling, cutting, and tempering to produce a perfect piece of wedding jewelry.
 Since a large number of jewelers are self-employed, they have their design and labor workshops at a separate location.

 This way they are able to sell exquisite wedding jewelry pieces online or at home to increase their credibility and client base.

 If you are looking to become a wedding jeweler, let us assist you with the steps required:

 While most jewelers come from families that are in the jewelry business, it is wise to seek out professional education to learn the trade and gain educational credibility from a recognized institute.
 A basic jewelry design or jewelry making course that covers all topics of metallurgy/ metalwork and its types, gemology, color theory, beadwork, jewel standards, and design is ideal.

 Getting a basic course in design is important to gain an apprenticeship and learn through design and production.
 Ideally, a comprehensive Certificate or Diploma course should be completed.
 You can follow this with a Bachelor’s degree if you feel the need.